-SKII, a beauty company, is a fine example of marketing success in the beauty industry.
+SKII, a beauty company, is a fine example of marketing success and customer loyalty in the beauty industry.
 Created in 1980, SKII has grown into one of Asia’s most prominent beauty brands.
 It has a vibrant and strong fanbase across the continent.

 SKII offers a diverse range of beauty products that most often or not, rely heavily on word-of-mouth marketing.

 So how does SKII use word-of-mouth successfully?
 Let’s take a look!

 1. Making use of brand ambassadors and influencers